 Fluoride in drinking water cannot be detected by taste, sight, or smell.
-Testing is the only way to determine the fluoride concentration.
+Chemical testing is the only way to determine the fluoride concentration.

 As with many substances, potential health effects are directly related to the concentration present.
-The U.S. Public Health Service, Centers for Disease Control and Prevention and the American Dental Association recommend an optimum level of 1.0 mg/l to ensure potential benefits while minimizing or eliminating potential risks.
+The U.S. Department of Health and Human Services (HHS), Centers for Disease Control and Prevention, and the American Dental Association recommend an optimum level of 0.7 mg/l to ensure potential benefits while minimizing or eliminating potential risks.
 Fluoride levels in drinking water are discussed in the “Interpreting Test Results” section.

 Testing Public Water Supplies

 The quality of water supplied by public water systems is regulated by EPA under the federal Safe Drinking Water Act.
-The Nebraska DHHS is responsible for implementing and enforcing Safe Drinking Water Act standards.
+The Nebraska DHHS is responsible for implementing and enforcing Safe Drinking Water Act standards in Nebraska.
 Under these regulations, public water supplies must be tested for fluoride concentration.
-If your water comes from a public water supply, contact your water supplier to find out the fluoride level.
+To find out the fluoride level from a public water supply, contact your water supplier.

 Testing Private Water Supplies